microsoft/IIS.Administration/README.md

 * Try restoring all the NuGet packages
 * Run PowerShell as an Administrator
 * Run Configure-DevEnvironment.ps1 script in the scripts dir
+* From the visual studio run profile menu select option Microsoft.IIS.Administration and run the application.

 ### Using the new API ###
 1. Navigate to https://manage.iis.net